 Developing Trust through Transparency and Vision

-• The opportunity to receive cash flow without the work of finding, acquiring, and managing the property yourself.
+• The ability to earn cash flow without the responsibilities of property acquisition and management.

-• Avoidance of the 4 “T’s” – toilets, tenants, trash, and telephone calls.
+• Avoiding the burdens of toilets, tenants, trash, and telephone calls.

 The term “Like-Kind” pertains to the category, and not the specific type, of asset that qualifies for 1031 tax-deferred treatment.
 Gain on the sale of assets categorized for investment purposes that are used in a trade or business can be sold and the gain can be deferred if new assets are purchased to replace the assets that were sold, and all 1031 rules and regulations are met.